The Overmining: Plot

+In the cold open, Boyle causes some awkward silence between him and Jake by making a joke about Diane Wiest.

 Still on the night shift, Jake (Andy Samberg) and Holt (Andre Braugher) find that C.J.
-(Ken Marino) lost evidence on a drug case when someone stole it.
+(Ken Marino) lost evidence on a drug case when someone stole it due to C.J. leaving it unattended.
 This delights Jake, as this could get C.J. demoted so Holt and the crew can return to the day shift.
 However, Holt tells Jake they'll help C.J. to retrieve it.

 Jake meets with C.J. and finds that due to losing the evidence, his transfer to the police academy has been denied.
 Jake then decides to help him.
 While Jake and Holt confront a dealer in his hideout, C.J. remains in a van.
-However, after blowing their cover for his constant noise, they arrest the dealer.
-Later, Jake and Holt lead a raid on the drug operation where the leader flees, but C.J. knocks him over by opening his door.
+However, after blowing their cover for his constant chattering on their headsets, they arrest the dealer.
+Later, Jake and Holt lead a raid on the drug operation where the leader flees, but C.J. knocks him over by accident by opening his car door.
 For his service, C.J. is awarded the Medal of Honor but states his intention to remain with the precinct.
-Holt calls reporters to ask him questions, which he messes up.
+Holt calls reporters to ask him questions at the award ceremony, which he messes up.
 Holt is subsequently renamed Captain and the squad goes back to the day shift.

-Meanwhile, Boyle (Joe Lo Truglio) convinces Rosa (Stephanie Beatriz) to go to a foot massage in a spa to calm their stress.
+Meanwhile, Boyle (Joe Lo Truglio) convinces Rosa (Stephanie Beatriz) to go to a foot massage in a spa to calm their stress of being on the night shift.
 Much to her surprise, she enjoys the massage.
 However, they find that the spa is used as a money laundering operation.
 Despite expressing interest in letting the spa stay, they arrest the culprits.
 Also, Terry (Terry Crews), after failing his Lieutenant exam, wants the precinct to reduce the energy consumption but Gina (Chelsea Peretti) challenges him by having multiple space heaters on her desk.
-Terry manages to get her to take out the heaters when he gives a heater to Hitchcock (Dirk Blocker).
+Amy confronts Gina about her behavior, and Gina reveals that she knows about the exam, and wants to help him regain his confidence by drawing the situation out for him to win.
+Eventually, Terry manages to get her to take out the heaters when he gives a heater to Hitchcock (Dirk Blocker).